Getting Started with Custom Reporting

 Understanding Reporting Concepts

-Before diving into Metabase, it's important to understand the basic building blocks of a report.
-If you're used to Excel, many of these concepts will feel familiar.
+Before you start using Metabase, it's helpful to get familiar with the key components of a report.
+If you have experience with Excel, many of these concepts will be intuitive.

 Reporting Term |